FredBlo/node-red-contrib-myhome-bticino-v2/README.md

 ## 2. Version history
 2.2.0 added support for ***scenario (CEN/CEN+)*** with new node : `MH Scenario`.
-It also includes other improvements and bug fixes.
+It also includes other misc improvements.
-The **complete version history** is available in `CHANGELOG.md` file included in npm package or in [GitHub repository](https://github.com/FredBlo/node-red-contrib-myhome-bticino-v2/blob/main/CHANGELOG.md)
+The **complete version history** is available in `CHANGELOG.md` file included in npm package or using this link to [GitHub repository](https://github.com/FredBlo/node-red-contrib-myhome-bticino-v2/blob/main/CHANGELOG.md)

 ## 3. Installation & Usage
 ### 3.1 Previous version user ?
 Important to read before you decide to upgrade